playingfield/controller/README.md

 1. **Prerequisites**:

-   **Note**: The `inventory/local` configuration is suitable for direct deployment on systems like Red Hat, AlmaLinux, or Rocky Linux.
+   **Note**: The `inventory/local` configuration is suitable for direct deployment on systems like Ubuntu Jammy, Red Hat, AlmaLinux, or Rocky Linux (8).
 In this setup, Vagrant and VirtualBox are not required.
    - [VirtualBox](https://www.virtualbox.org/), installed on your laptop.
    - [Vagrant](https://www.vagrantup.com/) installed on your laptop.